w3f/polkadot-wiki/docs/learn-governance.md

 Suppose there is a unanimous proposal proposed by the council, ``Negative Turnout Bias`` would be used, so that means the proposal is passed by default.
 Hence, more token holders have to participate in voting to prevent it from passing if they do not like this proposal.

-Referring to the above image, when the referenda only has 25% turnout, the tally of "nay" votes has to reach 34% for it to reject.
+Referring to the above image, when the referenda only has 25% turnout, the tally of "aye" votes has to reach 34% for it to accept.

-In short, when turnout rate is low, a super-majority is required to pass the proposal, which means a higher threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.
+In short, when turnout rate is low, a super-majority is required to preject the proposal, which means a lower threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.

 All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority carries system at 100% turnout.